wagtail/wagtail/docs/topics/search/backends.rst

 Elasticsearch Backend
 ---------------------

-.. versionchanged:: 2.1

-    Support for Elasticsearch 6.x was added

 Elasticsearch versions 2, 5 and 6 are supported.
 Use the appropriate backend for your version:

 ``wagtail.search.backends.elasticsearch2`` (Elasticsearch 2.x)